by Tracy Johnson

 Fictional characters in movies, novels and TV shows seem real even when we know they are not.
 We know fiction to be untrue, yet we treat it for a time as if it were true.
 We are simultaneously naïve, believing what we are told, and savvy, aware of the deception.

-For air personalities, executing great stories on the air is a bit different, of course.
+.For air personalities, executing great stories on the air is a bit different, of course.
 Each story must be consistent with your character profile.
 And, it has to be authentically believable.
-From there, use your imagination to make it stand out and be uniquely special!
+From there, use your imagination to make it stand out!

-Here are a few simple examples of how to do it:
+Here are a few examples:

 Many years ago, Jack McCoy created the greatest radio promotion of all time.
 The Last Contest sounded larger than life.
 It lives on as an inspiration to this day.